 Where do you draw the line between a muffin and a cupcake?
 I mean, we’ve all had a muffin somewhere so loaded with sugar they truly qualify as a cupcake, without the frosting.

 Here’s my logic.
 If they have frosting, they’re cupcakes; if not frosted or glazed, they’re muffins.
-With plain yogurt, whole wheat flour, and coconut oil, naturally sweet with maple syrup and fresh pears, and nary a creamy gild-the-lily swirl, we’re talking a healthier chocolate muffin!
+These chocolate and pear muffins are made with whole wheat flour, unsweetened yogurt, and coconut oil.
+In each muffin there’s a tablespoon of maple syrup and a heaping tablespoon of chopped ripe pear for natural sweetness.
+And nary a creamy gild-the-lily swirl of frosting on top, so these are healthy chocolate muffin treats!

 Chocolate Maple Pear Muffins recipe details: